MUL1

 Mitochondrial E3 ubiquitin protein ligase 1 (MUL1) is an enzyme that in humans is encoded by the MUL1 gene on chromosome 1.
 This enzyme localizes to the outer mitochondrial membrane, where it regulates mitochondrial morphology and apoptosis through multiple pathways, including the Akt, JNK, and NF-κB.
-Its proapopototic function thus implicates it in cancer and Parkinson’s disease.
+Its proapoptotic function thus implicates it in cancer and Parkinson's disease.

 Structure

 Gene

 The gene MUL1 encodes one of the E3 ubiquitin ligases.
 The human gene MUL1 has 5 exons and is located at chromosome band 1p36.12.

 Protein

 The human protein Mitochondrial E3 ubiquitin protein ligase 1 is ~40 kDa in size and composed of 352 amino acids.
 The calculated theoretical pI of this protein is 7.28.
 MUL1 contains Ring domains at both its N-terminal and C-terminal, which are both exposed to the cytosol.
 The C-terminal Ring finger domain is homologous to that found in the IAP family members and responsible for its E3 ligase activity.
 In addition to these Ring domains, MUL1 is predicted to have two mitochondrial transmembrane helices, with the first domain serving as the primary anchor for the rest of the exposed protein.
 Though it lacks a conserved N-terminal signal peptide or mitochondrial targeting sequence, its transmembrane domains have been observed to influence its trafficking and insertion into the mitochondrial membrane.